by Michael W. Taft

 I realize that this post could make some people angry and that I may get a lot of flak for it.
 But—this is important—I’m not saying that religion isn’t true or real or that I know better.
 I don’t.
 I don’t believe anybody actually knows what’s going on in the Big Picture.
 The ultimate questions are just too large for our monkey brains to figure out.
 Who knows?
 Your religious beliefs could be 100 percent true, and that would fine with me.
 Really.

 My point is simply that meditation can be done just as well without delving into metaphysical belief structures; without getting involved in religion at all.
 Probably it can be done better.
-It’s hard enough without spending a lot of time talking about karma, or sin, or reincarnation, or kundalini, or whatever else.
+It’s hard enough without spending a lot of time talking about karma, or sin, or reincarnation, or whatever else.
 As far as I’m concerned, those are just interesting, sometimes beautiful concepts until proven otherwise.
 Why waste time on speculative matters, when we can be productively working on our meditation practice?

 So I don’t teach any religious or metaphysical ideas in my meditation classes or talk about them on this blog.
 I teach people how to meditate, plain and simple.
 I figure that there are enough places to get your meditation embedded in a religious matrix, if that’s how you like it.
 I support you doing that, if it is what helps you.